VbaCoder/Meal-Planner-in-Excel-VBA/README.md

 You can also add an additional column for **a new language** in the table on this sheet, e.g. "SP" for Spanish.
 In this new column you can enter your own string translations and the sheet will support this new UI language.

 New language columns should ideally be inserted in the penultimate position, i.e. to the left of the last language column.
 The new language will then be automatically offered in the language selection combo box.
-(Otherwise you would have to expand the data source for the combo box contents via the Excel function: "Data" -\> "Data verification".)
+(Otherwise you would have to expand the data source for the combo box contents via the Excel function: "Data" &rarr; "Data verification".)

 The strings in the table can include other strings via the \<StringId\> syntax and can also position parameter values via the # placeholder.
 The parameter contents are determined by the VBA code which uses the respective string.